michel-kraemer/asciidoc-toolchain/README.md

 ------------

 This is a very rough version of my toolchain.
 There's a lot of space for improvements.
-The current version is slightly configurable but more options may be added in the future.
-It also depends on downloading FOP's source code and compiling it, because support for OpenType CFF fonts has only been added recently and I need this for my work.
-As soon as the next version of FOP will be released, this can be removed.
+The current version is configurable but more options may be added in the future.

-Anyway, if you like the toolchain and want to contribute you're more than welcome!
+If you like the toolchain and want to contribute you're more than welcome!
 Feel free to send me any comments, issues, or pull requests.
-I would be very glad to improve this little piece of code and to make it suitable for a wider audience.
+I would be very glad to improve this little piece of code and to make it suitable for a broader audience.
 Thanks!

 License
 -------